unicef/publicgoods-toolkit/policy.md

 (TBD: Do we want a diagram of the license spectrum here?)

-These three categories, "permissive", "weak copyleft", and "strong copyleft" are well-recognized terms in the open source industry, and often the first step in considering a license is to classify it with one of those labels.
+These three categories, "permissive," "weak copyleft," and "strong copyleft" are well-recognized terms in the open source industry, and often the first step in considering a license is to classify it with one of those labels.
 They are a common shorthand that often signal